openvinotoolkit/open_model_zoo/models/public/lm-1b/lm-1b.md

-# language-model-0001
+# lm-1b

 ## Use Case and High-Level Description

-The `language-model-0001` model is used to language prediction.
+The `lm-1b` model is used to language prediction.
 It's a model hybrid between character CNN, a large and deep LSTM, and a specific Softmax architecture.
-The `language-model-0001` model is pretrained on the One Billion Word Benchmark dataset, and get the best perplexity thus far.
+The `lm-1b` model is pretrained on the One Billion Word Benchmark dataset, and get the best perplexity thus far.
 For details about this model, check out the paper (http://arxiv.org/abs/1602.02410).

 The model inputs include embeded characters whose shape is [50] and placeholders whose shape is [1,9216].

-The model output for `language-model-0001` is the language pridiction and its perplexity.
+The model output for `lm-1b` is the language prediction and its perplexity.

 For more details see repository <https://github.com/tensorflow/models/tree/master/research/lm_1b>